 Risk ID What is the risk?
-Risk Risk reduction plan Date of rating latest review 4667 If issues such as workload; work- life balance; organisational change; and cost reduction; are not managed effectively then it could have a significant negative impact on the morale of a substantial proportion of the workforce, resulting in increased turnover / increased absence / reduced very high risk (20) Focus on the "People" Strategic Objective in the IIP.
+Risk Risk reduction plan Date of rating latest review 4667 If issues such as workload; work- life balance; organisational change; and cost reduction; are not managed effectively then it could have a significant negative impact on the morale of a substantial proportion of the workforce, resulting in increased turnover / increased absence / reduced productivity / reduced quality.
+Very high risk (20) Focus on the "People" Strategic Objective in the IIP.
 This focuses on "modern and progressive workforce" and being the "best place to work".
 Series of projects and programmes being worked up to deliver agreed outcomes.
-03/11/2021 productivity / reduced quality.
+03/11/2021

-- 2.6 At the Risk Register Confirm and Challenge Group meeting on 26 January 2022 the following risks were reviewed and agreed to be Very high risk at present (these risks will be updated by the risk lead and included within the next report): - Risk of patient harm due to reliance on hard copy medical records, to be addressed through the implementation of an Electronic Document Management System (EDMS), including Electronic Patient Records - Risk of patient harm in relation to medicines management, including administration of medicines, transcription of medicines and omitted doses.
+- 2.6 At the Risk Register Confirm and Challenge Group meeting on 26 January 2022 the following risks were reviewed and agreed to be Very high risk at present (these risks will be updated by the risk lead and included within the next report): - Risk of patient harm due to reliance on hard copy medical records, to be addressed through the implementation of an Electronic Document Management System (EDMS), including Electronic Patient Records - Risk of patient harm due to reliance on a manual prescribing process, to be addressed through the implementation of an Electronic Prescribing system